chow-vincent/graph/README.md

+Lightweight general graph class, implemented as an adjacency list.

-General graph class, and implementations of important search algorithms.
+Implementations of important search algorithms.